anon-blue/anon.blue/README.txt

 daughter (at the time was only 2) he is very un well and has access to firearms.
  He is a violent felon!
 Please alert the police!
-Thank you! <3 !Jamie Lee Pierce , Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted for raping his sister and his own 3 year old daugh ter (at the time was only 2) he is very un well and has access to firearms.
+Thank you! <3 !Jamie Lee Pierce , Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's ho      fdgfdsgfdgdf 4tet4fgfdgfgfdggfdgfgfgfd g 3 year old daugh ter (at the time was only 2) he is very un well and has access to firearms.
 He i s a violent felon!
 Please alert the police!
 Thank you! <3  nigger nigger nigger